DevLARLEY/MultiMPDTool/README.md

 # MultiMPDTool
 Automatically downloads DRM L3 Content, decrypts it and combines Video and Audio.

-# Disclaimer
-It's not perfect yet, i'm already working on a tool that dumps the exact information contained in a PSSH and let's you create your own from System ID and Key ID (KID).

 # Requirements
 + Python 3 (Tested on 3.12.0)
 + mp4decrypt (bento4)